Key Takeaways

 Example: "I drank more than I planned last night, and now I feel like I let myself down."

-something about what matters to you and invites you to make a different choice next time.
+That's guilt.
+It's uncomfortable, but it's also functional.
+It tells you something about what matters to you and invites you to make a different choice next time.

 Do this now: Name the behavior, make a repair, release it.